Valloric/statblock5e/README.md

 ### How do I make two-column layouts?

 See the [`demo-two-column.html`][demo2c] file ([here's a rendered image][2c-img]).
-The key thing to notice is the use of the `<content-column>` tags to mark up the content of a particular column.
-Their use is what makes a two-column layout possible.
+The key thing to notice is the use of the `data-two-column` attribute on the `<stat-block>` element.
+You can also use the `data-content-height` attribute to tweak the layout.
+See the comments in the file for details.

 ### Why aren't you using polyfills?